chavarera/PythonScript/Basic/VariableAndDataTypes.md

 ### Global variable and local variable
-- Every variable has its own scope depending upon variable declaration block
+- Every variable has its scope depending upon variable declaration block
 #### 1. Global Variable
-- Global variables are the one that are defined and declared outside a function, and we need to use them inside a function.
+- Global variables are the ones that are defined and declared outside a function, and we need to use them inside a function.
-- If you defined a variable outside of function that can be accessible by other function so this is a global variable Example
+- If you defined a variable outside of the function that can be accessed by other function so this is a global variable Example
 ```python
 #Simple Global Variable